jas0nmjames/resume/README.md

 - [ ] Privacy-friendly analytics by [Plausible](https://plausible.io/)
 - [ ] Title should float.
 Understated, but adding a little motion to an otherwise static site.
 Inspiration from [Xavier](https://codepen.io/xavier_ho/pen/GRWZKpq).
 - [ ] See [Fonts Playground](https://github.com/jas0nmjames/fonts-playground): [Bungee](https://djr.com/bungee)

+## Progress Journal

+- 2023-09-21 - H1 "billboard" multi-layer type is in a good place
+- 2023-09-11 - Added the Website Carbon Calculator & a link to download the PDF version
+- 2023-09 - Created responsive layout and finished styling in CSS
+- 2023-08 - Created content and foundational styling in HTML & CSS
+- 2023-08 - Finished design in Figma.
+Mobile, Tablet & Desktop
+- 2023-03-16 - Updated DNS.
+Moved management of domain from Wordpress to GoDaddy.
+Domain still tied to Wordpress site.
+Added subdomain in GoDaddy and linked to Netlify
+- 2023-03-15 - Deployed on Netlify
+- 2023-03-15 - Updated readme.
+- Various sketching in Apple Notes with Apple Pencil
+- Various ideation in Apple Freeform
+- Various wireframing and planning in Figma & Figjam.
+- 2023-01-10 - Played with [Spring Animations](https://www.figma.com/community/file/1100581821937139565) in Figma
+- 2023-01-10 - Created this readme.
+- 2023-01-10 - Created this repository.

+## What I Learned

+- Creating responsive layouts with HTML & CSS in 2023 with modern approaches.  **CSS Grid > Media Queries**
+- How to create multi-color and/or multi-layer type with HTML & CSS.

+---

 ## Resources